CurtisFenner/smol-builder/docs/smol.md

 are typically represented with runtime exceptions (aka panics, interrupts, errors, or crashes).

-Among programming languages, some of the most common runtime crashes are
+Among programming languages, some of the most common runtime crashes are caused by

 * Null pointer dereference.
-Smol does not have any concept or "null" or "nil"
+  Smol does not have any concept of "null" or "nil".
-* Type upcast failure.
-Smol does not have any unsafe casts or inheritance
+* Type downcast failure.
+  Smol does not have any unsafe casts or inheritance.
 * Array out of bounds.
   Smol does not have any unchecked array accesses.
+* Unwrapping optional vlaues.
-* Unwrap optional.
-Smol does not have an unchecked way to unwrap unions
+  Smol does not have an unchecked way to unwrap unions.

 Smol prevents all of these common runtime errors.
 In fact, during normal circumstances, no primitive function of Smol can fail at runtime.